Service Learning

 What is the Service Learning Designation (SLD)?

-Service Learning (SL) is an experiential, community-based learning approach, combining meaningful service with academic study and reflection.
-You will learn about your course while enhancing social experiences, strengthening community relationships, clarifying personal values, improving problem solving skills, and discovering career opportunities.
+Service Learning (SL) is an experiential, community-based learning approach, that combines meaningful service with academic study and reflection.
+You will learn about your course while enhancing social experiences, strengthening community relationships, clarifying personal values, improving problem-solving skills, and discovering career opportunities.
 “SL” Designated courses offer more intensive SL projects or assignments than non-“SL” courses with SL assignments.
 When you complete 4 or more “SL” Designated courses with a grade of C or higher, you will be awarded a “Letter of Service Learning Distinction” from ACC’s President.
-You can include your Letter of Distinction on you resume, discuss during job interviews, and add to job or 4-year school applications.
+You can include your Letter of Distinction on your resume, discuss it during job interviews, and add it to job or 4-year school applications.

 What will you gain from taking Service Learning Designated courses?

-- Get to know yourself by clarifying personal values and attitudes.
+- Get to know yourself by clarifying your personal values and attitudes.

 - Better understand your community by collaborating with community members and enhancing social experiences.